 What's included in the price?

-Cotton fabric but silk scarves are extra.
+Cotton fabric, yarn.
+Silk scarves are charged extra.

 Tea coffee and biscuits are provided, with lunch available at the Museum cafe.